 Bridge your tokens using Hyperlane’s messaging infrastructure.

-• Native bridges: Move native tokens (ETH, SOL, etc.)
+• Native HWR: Move native tokens (ETH, SOL, etc.)

-• Collateral routes: Lock tokens on origin, mint on destination
+• Collateral HWR: Lock tokens on origin, mint on destination

-• Synthetic routes: Create wrapped versions on destination chains
+• Synthetic HWR: Create wrapped versions on destination chains

 Choose your deployment guide:

-Advanced Warp Routes: Check out our Warp Route resources and Warp Route guides for more complex use cases.
+Advanced HWRs: Check out our HWR resources and HWR guides for more complex use cases.

 Next Steps